Achieving Secrecy Capacity of the Gaussian Wiretap Channel with Polar Lattices: Achieving Secrecy Capacity with Discrete Gaussian Shaping

 From the chain rule of mutual information,

 we have $r$ binary-input channels and the $\ell$-th channel according to $I(\X_\ell;\Y|\X_{1:\ell-1})$ is generally asymmetric with the input distribution $P_{\X_{\ell}|\X_{1:\ell-1}}$ $(1\leq \ell\leq r)$.
 Then we can construct the polar code for the asymmetric channel at each level according to Lemma \ref{lem:Asy2sym}.
-It is shown in \cite{polarlatticeJ} that the $\ell$-th symmetrized channel is equivalent to the MMSE-scaled $\Lambda_{\ell-1}/\Lambda_{\ell}$ channel in the sense of channel polarization.
+As a result, the $\ell$-th symmetrized channel is equivalent to the MMSE-scaled $\Lambda_{\ell-1}/\Lambda_{\ell}$ channel in the sense of channel polarization.
+(See \cite{polarlatticeJ} for more details.)